First, Study Your Space:

 Choose plants that reflect the woodlands, meadows, and prairies of the American countryside for a rustic effect.

-increasingly find nurseries and growers that specialize in all sorts of
+You will increasingly find nurseries and growers that specialize in all sorts of native plants.

 Designing For You As Well As Wildlife: